lleevveell66/HyperClock/README.md

 ### Indoor Temperature Retreival:

-There are three (3) included settings for HyperClock to retreive an indoor temperature:
+There are three (3) included settings for HyperClock to retrieve an indoor temperature:

 #### Honeywell Wifi Thermostat (via My Total Connect):

-You will find code in the included *GetIndoorTemp.sh* script (which has been commented out) which will retreive this data from a Honeywell thermostat.
+You will find code in the included *GetIndoorTemp.sh* script (which has been commented out) which will retrieve this data from a Honeywell thermostat.
 Change the *USERNAME*, *PASSWORD*, and *DEVICEID* lines to match your account on MyTotalConnect, and uncomment these lines and everything should work.

 ```
 # Use this for a WiFi Honeywell thermostat via My Total Connect